tonypeng1/Personal-ChatGPT/README.md

 ## APP Features

-This app (version 1.1.0) currently has the following features (in addition to those features of version 0.11.0).
+This app (version 1.2.0) currently has the following features (in addition to those features of version 0.11.0).

+1. Extract text from a screenshot image.
+This feature uses the Streamlit component "streamlit-paste-button" to paste an image from the clipboard after user consent (tested on Google Chrome and Microsoft Edge).
+Then, the image is sent to the free API of OCRSpace's OCR engine2 to extract the text with automatic Western language detection.
-1. Extraction of the folder structure and file contents of a .zip file.
+2. Extract the folder structure and file contents of a .zip file.

 Version 0.11.0 of this app has the following features.